Thai court ousts PM Srettha over ethics breaches – DW – 08/14/2024

 Thailand's Constitutional Court ruled on Wednesday that Prime Minister Srettha Thavisin can be dismissed, after having served less than a year in office.

-A group of 40 senators, appointed by the former military government, filed a lawsuit against Srettha.
+A group of 40 senators, appointed by the former military government, had filed a lawsuit against Srettha.

 Judge Punya Udchachon, reading the ruling, said the court voted five to four to remove Srettha from office over the appointment of a minister with a criminal conviction.